You can tell a lot about yourself just by asking a simple question:

 If you measure success in life on money alone, try to see the real value of that money.
 Your money is worthless unless it goes to helping something worth helping–family, friends, charities, whatever you personally determine matters.

 If you measure success in life based on how many friends you have

 One mistake made by those who measure success on life is this.
 They consider friendship a number more than a meaningful connection.
-Social “whores” will do whatever they can just to increase the sheer number of friends they have (one reason why Facebook is so popular).

 But if you only see friends as a number you’re missing the point.
 Friendship is about making a meaningful contribution to other people’s lives.
 You can make as big a contribution with ten friends as you can with ten thousand if you’re truly very close to those friends.